-The passing of my paternal grandfather can be found in the Friday 26 February 1926 edition of the Bedfordshire Times and Independent newspaper.
+The news report of my paternal grandfather’s death and funeral can be found in the Friday 26 February 1926 edition of the Bedfordshire Times and Independent newspaper.

 Death of Mr Spencer-Thomas